statisticalbiotechnology/cb2030/qa/pca.md

 image(x) = mean + x_1 *(basis1) + x_2*(basis2) + x_3*(basis3)+...
   It appears to me that the concept of “projections” is lost here.
 I also wonder if it’s possible to apply this latter kind of simplification to bi-dimensional data sets.
   According to the example, image(x) is a single data point and [X_1, X_2, ...] are its pixel values.
 It is also stated that PCA can calculate both the “mean” and the 64 basis and that you can obtain a close-resembling reconstruction of the digit’s picture only by exploiting the first 8 components.
 If the “mean” and the various “basis” are constant for every data point, that would mean that only the first 8 pixels values (the upper line of each picture) are enough to characterize 10 different types of digits (hard to believe).
 On the other hand, if these values are not constant, that would mean that PCA works on clusters and not on the whole data set (which would make perfectly sense, but then why this fact is not even mentioned?).
   >  I excluded this part of the text as preparational material, as it might be confusing, The word [projection}(https://en.wikipedia.org/wiki/Projection_(mathematics)) has the meaning of a function that maps data points in one space to another space.
-Also, they only keep 8 values, but they do so together with their "basis" (eigen digits), which each have the same dimension as the orignial images.
-However, given that they have a large number of images 8 values per image + 8 eigen digits is a co,mpression of data.
+Also, in the eigen digit example, VanderPlas only keep 8 values, but they do so together with their "basis" (eigen digits), which each have the same dimension as the orignial images.
+However, given that they have a large number of images 8 values per image + 8 eigen digits is a compression of data.